 Clean white cloth.

-*Various types of carpet will require treatment with different types of cleaning solutions.
-At all times, check with the manufacturer’s recommendations before deciding on a cleaning solution.
+*Various types of carpets will require treatment with different cleaning solutions.
+Always with the manufacturer’s recommendations before deciding on a cleaning solution.

-Remember to do a spot removal test on a portion of carpet or upholstery that is usually not visible.
+Remember to do a spot removal test on a carpet or upholstery that is usually invisible.

 Do-It-Yourself Carpet Oil Stain Removal

-Oil stain removal can be challenging because they spread and stick to the fibres.
-The best way to extract oil is to apply a thick coat of baking soda across the area where the stain can be seen and leave it there until the sides form a dry crust.
+Subsequently, oil stain removal can be challenging because it spreads and sticks to the fibres.
+Indeed, the best way to extract oil is to apply a thick coat of baking soda across the area where the stain can be seen and leave it until the sides form a dry crust.
 Then, vacuum up the residue.
-The colour will hopefully be much lighter or gone altogether.
-You may have to repeat this process to get the oil stain completely out of the carpet.
+And the colour will be much lighter or gone altogether.
+You may have to repeat this process to remove the oil stain from the carpet.

-In case oil is puddled, use the plastic spoon to scoop up excess oil and dispose of the spoon promptly.
-If the oil has dried, it may be necessary to use a small hand-vac to pick up residue.
+If oil is puddled, use the plastic spoon to scoop up excess fat and promptly dispose of the spoon.
+If the oil has dried, it may be necessary to use a small hand vac to pick up residue.
 Avoid using a full-sized vacuum because you might inadvertently spread the stain.

-When trying to remove cooking oil stains, using a paper towel, blot the oil stain.
-Blot until no more oil appears on the paper towel.
+Blot the oil stain when removing cooking oil stains using a paper towel.
+Blotch until no more oil appears on the paper towel.

-Then, using a sheet or two of paper towel folded into a square.
+Then, a sheet or two of paper towels was folded into a square.
 Blot at the oil stain using a lifting motion working from the outside.

-Using a washcloth, apply small amounts of rubbing alcohol directly onto the oil stain.
-Make sure you’re blotting, not wiping, as this can spread the paint out onto other areas of the carpet.
+Apply small portions of rubbing alcohol directly onto the oil stain using a washcloth.
+Ensure you’re blotting, not wiping, as this can spread the paint onto other carpet areas.

-Make use of paper towels to blot the oil.
-Apply a lifting motion and blot until no more oil comes off on the paper towel.
+6. Make use of paper towels to blot the oil.
+Apply a lifting motion and blot until no more oil comes off the paper towel.

-Mix one quart of water with one-fourth teaspoon of dishwashing liquid.
+7. Combine one quart of water with one-fourth teaspoon of dishwashing liquid.
 Apply a modest amount of cleaning solution to a washcloth.
-Make sure the dishwashing liquid is a brand that doesn’t contain lanolin or bleach.
+Ensure the dishwashing liquid is a brand that doesn’t contain lanolin or bleach.

-Apply this water and dishwashing liquid mixture with a sponge directly onto the stain.
-Blot the affected area of the carpet until the oil stain is no longer visible.
+9. Apply this water and dishwashing liquid mixture with a sponge to the stain.
+Blot the affected carpet area until the oil stain is no longer visible.

-Blot the stain using the washcloth.
-Just as before, do not rub as this may spread the colour.
+10. Blot the stain using the washcloth.
+Do not rub, as this may spread the colour just as before.

-In case you have an oriental rug, or if your carpet is wool or silk, you have the stain removed professionally.
-These types of rugs/carpeting are sensitive and may not be colourfast.
-You should call a carpet specialist that is familiar with the kind of rug/carpet you have.
-When in uncertainty as to the type of material your carpet or Oriental rugs made.
+If you have an oriental rug, or if your carpet is wool or silk, you have the stain removed professionally.
+Indeed, these types of rugs/carpeting are sensitive and may not be colour-fast.
+Indeed, you should call a carpet specialist familiar with the kind of rug/carpet you have when uncertain about the type of material your carpet or Oriental rugs are made from.
 Try checking the tag, or consult the installer for your carpet.

 When you clean engine stains, don’t oversaturate the area because this may cause the paint to spread.
-The cleaning washcloth has to be damp, not soaking wet.
+And the cleaning washcloth has to be damp, not soaking wet.

 Refrain from walking on any damp areas of carpets.
-Ensure that any spots you cleaned are dry before you step on them (wet carpet fibres attract more dirt than dry, and you may end up getting a more prominent stain than you bargained for).
+Ensure that any spots you clean are dry before you step on them (wet carpet fibres attract more dirt than dry, and you may get a more prominent stain than you bargained for).

-For you to extend the life of your carpet and avoid excessive staining, you should vacuum your carpets at least once a week and deep clean them no less than twice a year.
+To prolong the vitality of your carpet and avoid excessive staining, vacuum your carpets at least once a week and deep clean them no less than twice a year.

-Choose a reputable professional carpet cleaner to deep clean your carpets.
-If you choose to clean your carpets yourself using rented cleaning machines, please don’t over-wet the carpet, which can cause mould growth and delamination.
+Choose an excellentprofessional carpet cleaner to clean your carpets deep.
+If you choose to clean your carpets using rented cleaning machines, please don’t over-wet the carpet, which can cause mould growth and delamination.

 Use adequate ventilation, using fans to help disperse the odour from the cleaning solution.

-Regardless of whether you have a professional deep clean your carpets or decide on doing it yourself, always allow the carpets to dry completely before walking on them – say 9 hours.
+Whether you have a professional deep clean your carpets or decide on doing it yourself, always allow them to dry completely before walking on them – say, 9 hours.

-If the oil has soaked into the underlay, it will continue to wick up the carpet fibres until either the underlay flushed out, cleaned, or replaced.
-Steam ‘n’ Dry Carpet Cleaning Auckland stain removal services provide this service in South Auckland, North Shore, East, West Auckland.
+On the other hand, if the oil has soaked into the underlay, it will wick up the carpet fibres until the underlay is flushed out, cleaned, or replaced.
+Stain removal services in South Auckland, North Shore, East, and West Auckland are provided by Steam n Dry Carpet Cleaning Auckland.

-Accidental spills and pet accidents affect not only the carpet but, in many cases, the underlay that lies below it.
+Above all, accidental spills and pet accidents affect the carpet and, in many cases, the underlay below it.
 Carpets absorb moisture and lock it in, potentially leaving a stain and a musty or mouldy odour behind.
-You can clean your carpet underlay with workhorse household products and deodorise it for good measure.
+Indeed, you can clean your carpet underlay with workhorse household products and deodorise it.

 1. Lift the carpet to expose the carpet underlay underneath.
 Rugs are usually secured to the floor with carpet staples or nails at the outside corners.
 Remove the fasteners and reveal the section of carpet underlay you wish to clean.

-2. Blot the carpet underlay with clean rags if it is wet or even damp.
-Your goal is to lift as much of the offending element as possible if there is one present.
+2. Blot the carpet underlay with clean rags if wet.
+Your goal is to lift as much of the offending element as possible if one is present.

-3. Mix 1/2 cup of white vinegar and 1 quart of lukewarm water.
-Spread the mixture liberally over the carpet underlay with a sponge, especially on any areas that stained.
+3. Mix 1/2 cup white vinegar and 1 quart of lukewarm water.
+Spread the mixture liberally over the carpet underlay with a sponge, especially on stained areas.
 Let the mixture sit on the carpet underlay pad for 25 minutes.

 4. Combine mild dish soap and warm water in a bucket.
-Rub the solution into the carpet underlay with a sponge and, for stubborn stains, with an old, softened toothbrush.
+Rub the solution into the carpet underlay with a sponge and an old, softened toothbrush for stubborn stains.

 5. Rinse the underlay with fresh water and a clean sponge.
 Remove all traces of the soap.

 6. Let the carpet underlay dry thoroughly.
-Direct a fan on the underlay to speed the process, if you like.
+If you like, direct a fan on the underlay to speed up the process.

 7. Sprinkle a generous layer of baking soda on the dry carpet underlay to deodorise it.
 Wait 15 minutes, then vacuum the underlay.
 Return your mat to its original secured condition.